Guidelines, best-practices, metrics and questions to help you and your team write incredible OKRs

 Pro-tip: When stating objectives, push yourself to think about why achieving the objective matters.
 More on that below

-Key Results measure how you're going to know that you've accomplished the Objective.
+Key Results are the metrics used to measure if you've accomplished the Objective.
 When defining key results, state these in a manner that's very black and white.
 We don't mean a binary yes or no answer, rather, strive for a very definitive metric with a number.
 Defining key results using metrics with numbers makes it easy to communicate progress towards accomplishing your Objective/goal in a meaningful way.
 Always push your team to create key results with a numeric value for the metric.

 With Key Results, keep it to five or less